petrakumi12/AnomalyDetector/README.md

 # AnomalyDetector

-A website and API tool for exploring anomlies in fNIRS data using both machine learning and statistical methods.
+A website and API tool for exploring anomalies in fNIRS data using both machine learning and statistical methods.

+This README is an extensive guide on the features, code structure, and usage of the AnomalyDetector tool.
+Some sections are meant for first time users or people that do not have coding experience (Sections 1, 2, 5, 7), while others are meant for experienced developers or the curious who would like to understand how everything works under the hood.

 ## Table of contents
 1. [ Features of the tool. ](#features)